guelfoweb/sentenza/README.md

 ## Project Status

 This is an experimental project in active development.
-The approaches and algorithms may change as we test and refine the library.
+The approaches and algorithms may change as I test and refine the library.
 Feedback and contributions are welcome to help improve this testing ground for text processing methods.

 ## License